geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 So, yeah, as we move to.

 ##### **Geohot** [[00:41:18](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2478)]
-We're going to want to start putting assemblers into tiny grad.
+We're going to want to start putting assemblers into tinygrad.

 ##### **Nimlgen** [[00:41:23](https://www.youtube.com/watch?v=22O5E5aAnJU&t=2483)]
 And this is just stuff with making like all the bit fields really nice.